Heavy Weather

 for a living thing

-who prefers to drift to sleep still in his jeans,
+who prefers to drift to sleep still in his jeans

-who wakes tardy in a bed of his heap
+and wakes tardy in a bed of his heap

 to pick out hurriedly only what he sees.